Tourism in Croatia: History

-Since 2012, the year before Croatia joined the EU, the number of annual tourist arrivals increased by nearly 6 million.
-Economists argue that Croatia's joining the EU made them a more desirable tourist location due to reinvestment in their economy, more open trade barriers, and lessened customs control.
+Since the late-1990s, Croatia has significantly expanded its tourism sector.
+From 2012 to 2019, the number of annual tourist arrivals increased by 8 million.
+Over 16 million foreign tourists – four times the country’s population – visited Croatia in 2018.
+Economists argue that accession of Croatia in 2013 into the European Union, made them a more desirable tourist location due to reinvestment in their economy, open trade barriers, and looser customs control.

-Only 15% of the coast, the main tourist attraction in Croatia, is urbanized, and plans are in progress to gradually develop Croatia's tourism sector more.
-The Croatian Tourism Development Strategy has a goal to make Croatia a globally recognized tourist destination for all seasons, and is working towards that goal by building more luxury accommodations, including hotels and tourist services, or renovating older ones.
-Croatia also has one of the UNWTO's Sustainable Tourism Observatories, part of the organization's International Network of Sustainable Tourism Observatories (INSTO).
+Croatia maintains a 1,104-mile-long Mediterranean coastline plus 1,185 islands.
+Only 15% of the coast, the main tourist destination in Croatia, is urbanized, and plans are in progress to further develop Croatia's coastline tourism sector.
+The Croatian Tourism Development Strategy finances the construction luxury accommodations, including hotels and tourist services, along with renovating older ones.
+Croatia has one of the UNWTO's Sustainable Tourism Observatories, part of the organization's International Network of Sustainable Tourism Observatories (INSTO).
 The observatory is considered a commitment to monitoring and building sustainable tourism.